AndreRudolph/impulsephp-doc/docs/components.md

 Components are the heart of the Impulse PHP Framework.
 Almost every native html tag is considered as a component itself.
 Unlike 'normal' (ajax based) web application such componnets have a state on client as well on server side.

+Each component has a set of server side managed attributes that are directly stored within the users session.
+For example width, height, custom attributes, etc. However, most of the components do have more attributes, e.g. 'value' for textbox components.

 <a name="registered_components"></a>
 <h3>Registered components</h3>